Kingsport, Tennessee: Cuisine

 The Long Island iced tea is claimed to have been invented in the 1920s during Prohibition by an "Old Man Bishop", who was known to have been an illegal liquor distiller, on Long Island in Kingsport.
 The city of Kingsport has embraced this claim and has created a Long Island iced tea trail with several involved local restaurants and businesses, as well downtown Kingsport is home to a mural featuring the city's claim to being the birthplace of the Long Island iced tea.

 Annual festivals

 Fun Fest, Kingsport's annual community unity themed festival, began in 1981 and lasts for nine days in July.
 Fun Fest has a red and yellow colored sun mascot named Festus.
 An estimated 100,000 people attend Fun Fest annually.
 The annual Fun Fest celebration usually has a parade, hot air balloons, fireworks, concerts, block parties, and other events.

-The Santa Train, is an annual Christmas celebration which is currently operated by CSX, takes place on the Saturday before Thanksgiving.
+The Santa Train, which is an annual Christmas celebration which is currently operated by CSX, takes place on the Saturday before Thanksgiving.
 Kingsport is the final stop of the Santa Train, which begins its journey in Kentucky.
 Volunteers aboard the train hand out winter clothes, backpacks, and toys to children at each stop.
 The festival originated in Kingsport in 1943, when a group of Kingsport businessmen partnered with the Clinchfield Railroad to uplift spirits during World War II.